 By resolution, the Governing Board shall approve each play budget.
 The Executive Director is authorized to expend only the budget total for each play production.
 Any expenditure in excess of the play budget shall be authorized by the Governing Board by further resolution.

 Section 4: Other Accounts

-By resolution, the Governing Board may open and maintain any other accounts..
+By resolution, the Governing Board may open and maintain any other accounts.

 ARTICLE VI: MISCELLANEOUS

 Section 1: Executive Director